singular-plural-nouns

 For nouns ending in ‘s’, ‘x’, ‘z’, ‘sh’, or ‘ch’, the addition of ‘es’ is needed.
 For instance, buses become buses and churches become churches.

-Some nouns retain their singular form even when they’re plural, like sheep and deer.
+Some nouns, like sheep and deer, retain their singular form even when plural.

 If a noun ends in a consonant followed by ‘y’, change ‘y’ to ‘ies’.
 Example: city to cities.